History

 Q: When do you decide where the puppies will go?

-A: There are exceptions, but I generally do not decide where to place puppies until after their structural and temperament evaluations, which generally happen when the puppies are around eight weeks old.
-They will not be sent home before 10 weeks of age.
+A: There are exceptions, but I generally do not decide where to place puppies until after their structural and temperament evaluations, which generally happen when the puppies are around 8 weeks old.
+They will not be sent home before 10 weeks of age, and I prefer to keep them until closer to 12 weeks.

 Q: Do you take deposits?